Quantum emitter in diamond

-Optically active nitrogen vacancy centers (NV centers) in diamond have been established in recent years as well-controllable artificial atoms in solids.
-They are particularly suitable for measuring quantum effects, thus allowing high-precision measurements.
-Therefore, in addition to quantum metrology with NV centers, we are also interested in better understanding the nitrogen defect in diamond solids.
+Optically active nitrogen-vacancy centers (NV centers) in diamonds have established themselves in recent years as easily controllable, artificial atoms in solids.
+They are particularly suitable for measuring quantum effects and thus allow high-precision measurements.
+In addition to quantum metrology with NV centers, we are therefore also interested in gaining a better understanding of the nitrogen vacancy in diamond solids.

 Swarm behavior, as we know it from birds and fish, for example, also shows up in the quantum world.
 The goal of our research is to understand this cooperative behavior of quantum ensembles and to make it useful for future applications.